 Introduction to Learning & Teaching in Higher Education at the University of Aberdeen

 At the beginning of each half-session, normally in September and January, staff from the Centre for Academic Development, in collaboration with key individuals from across the University, run the university-wide two-day course, Learning and Teaching in Higher Education at the University of Aberdeen.
 This course is specifically tailored for staff new to teaching at this University.
-The course is delivered using MyAberdeen and consists of both participatory sessions and video recordings.
+In January the course is delivered online using MyAberdeen and consists of both participatory sessions and video recordings.
 Staff should ensure their availability to participate in the ‘live sessions’, which are scheduled in the morning on both days.
 The September course is delivered in person, on campus, staff should ensure their availability to participate in the ‘in-person sessions’, which are scheduled in the morning on both days.

 Topics covered include: